CaliKane/ScriptObservatory/README.md

 organizing information about the **_live content_** people are seeing on the internet.

-Initially, the only objects that the ScriptObservatory extension will target for analysis will be JavaScript files.
-Eventually, this may be extended to analyze other content like flash objects and iframes.
+Initially, the only objects that will be analyzed are JavaScript files.
+Eventually, this might be extended to include other types of content like flash objects and iframes.
+The long-term goal is for the Chrome extension to function like a traditional ad-blocker but have the ability to be **_content-aware_**, letting you to have finer control over what runs on your computer.

 Want to browse the data?
 [Click here](https://www.scriptobservatory.org)